d3b4g/leonids/_posts/2020-06-9-chainsaw.md

 contract = w3.eth.contract(address=address, abi=abi['abi'])
 contract.functions.setDomain(sys.argv[1]).transact({"from":account,"to":address})
 contract.functions.getDomain().call()
+print("Done..")
 ```
-> Watch out the address.txt changes after every reset.
-Wasted a lot of time because of this :/
+> Watch out the address.txt changes after every reset, wasted a lot of time because of this :/

 #### User Shell

-Before trying to get a remote shell lets test our theory and find if we can achive RCE.
-Our script will send a ping request to our VPN IP.
+Before trying to get a remote shell lets test our theory and find if we can achieve RCE.
+Script will send a ping request to VPN IP.

 TCP Dump to capture ping request: